legendarycode3/mastering-javaScript-course/README.md

 	✔️ Loops - What Is A Loop: <br/>
 	Lets us run some code over and over.
 Loops offer a quick and eazy way to do stuffs repeatly. <br/>
+	 A loop is a programming construct used to repeatedly execute a block of code until a specified condition is met.

 	✔️ Loops and Iterations <br/>
 	(a) While statement: While this condition is true it will keep running the code, (over and  over again) as soon as the condition is false it will stop the loop. <br/>